Pedestrian Safety Enforcement Training Workshops

 Public agencies with a desire to improve the overall safety performance of roadways under their jurisdiction should be excited about the concept of RSAs.
 Road safety audits can be used in any phase of project development from planning and preliminary engineering, design and construction.
 RSAs can also be used on any sized project from minor intersection and roadway retrofits to mega-projects.”

-Throughout the State of NJ, NJBPRC has been actively serving as subject matter experts on multidisciplinary RSA teams organized by the Center for Advanced Infrastructure and Transportation (CAIT) and the New Jersey Department of Transportation.
-Recent RSA’s where NJBPRC have been involved include Sayreville, Old Bridge, Newark, New Brunswick, Dover, and Passaic.
+Throughout New Jersey, BPRC actively serves as subject matter experts on multidisciplinary RSA teams organized by the Rutgers Center for Advanced Infrastructure and Transportation (CAIT) and the New Jersey Department of Transportation.
+Recent RSA’s where BPRC have been involved include Sayreville, Old Bridge, Newark, New Brunswick, Dover, and Passaic.